hemanthreddy04/sql-data-warehouse-project/README.md

 # sql-data-warehouse-project
-A modern data warehouse built with SQL Server, featuring ETL processes for data integration and transformation.
-It includes structured data modeling and analytics to deliver business-ready insights.
+This project focuses on building a modern data warehouse with SQL Server, covering the complete lifecycle of data engineering.
+It includes ETL processes for extracting raw data from multiple sources, transforming and cleansing it in structured layers (Bronze, Silver, Gold), and loading it into the warehouse.
+The project also implements data modeling techniques (fact, dimension, and aggregate tables) to create a business-ready schema.
+Finally, it enables analytics and reporting, providing curated insights to support data-driven decision-making.